 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Dietetics

 Some degrees associated with dietetics may require an advanced degree, while others may not even require a bachelor’s in the field.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|